Italy’s kiwi fruit picked by exploited Indian workers - FreedomUnited.org

 Workers are also only paid around five to six euros an hour, far below the nine euros an hour that is the basic wage of an agricultural worker in Italy.

-There are also unjustified layoffs, lack of proper sanitation, too short breaks, and a lack of mandatory protective equipment.
+There are also unjustified layoffs, a lack of proper sanitation, too short breaks, and a lack of mandatory protective equipment.
 In some cases, migrants without the correct paperwork are treated as slaves.

 For some, the work is grueling but necessary because of a lack of economic opportunity back home.